 In order to innovate, grow, and create jobs, businesses need reliable and affordable access to capital, but traditional banks are finding it harder and harder to lend due to increasing regulation.
-Fortunately, for many companies, non-bank lenders are stepping into the void and funding American growth and progress.Get Involved
+Fortunately, non-bank lenders are stepping in to help fund American growth and progress.Get Involved

-Innovative companies that receive funding from non-banks are responsible for 6 million jobs and $1.1 trillion in annual sales.
+Innovative companies that receive funding from non-banks are responsible for more than 7 million American jobs and $1.8 trillion in annual sales revenue.

 “CLOs are important tools to expand credit availability.”
 (Rob Blackwell, Volcker Fix Leaves Some Small Banks Out in the Cold, “American Banker,” January 16, 2014)Jaret Seiberg, Guggenheim Securities